wdavidw/phyla/ranger/plugins/hdfs/install.coffee.md

         current_props = {}
         files_exists = {}
         # wrap into call for version to be not null
+        # migration, wdavdiw 170918, this is not a j2 template so we should
+        # just generate the file without relying on a template
         @file.render
           header: 'Configuration'
           if: -> version?